lgp171188/xpens/README.md

  - Python headers (needed only while running buildout for building some eggs)
  - PostgreSQL client library (libpq) and headers (for building psycopg2 egg)
- - Xpens should work on Mac OS X and Windows provided you know how to tweak them for the above steps.
+ - Xpens should work on Mac OS X and Windows provided you know how to tweak them for the above requirements.
 Xpens has been tested on Windows under Cygwin.

 Installation
 ------------